 Continuing Education Opportunities for Counselors in Illinois

-- AATP: This nonprofit continuing education provider delivers online seminars to mental healthcare professionals in Illinois.
+- AATP This nonprofit continuing education provider delivers online seminars to mental healthcare professionals in Illinois.
 Courses address industry-specific topics like emotional eating, antisocial personality disorder, and mood disorders.

-- @Health: Endorsed by the American Psychological Association, this provider helps Illinois LPCs and LCPCs meet continuing education requirements online.
+- @Health Endorsed by the American Psychological Association, this provider helps Illinois LPCs and LCPCs meet continuing education requirements online.
 Nearly 140 available courses offer something for every mental healthcare provider.

-- Continuing Education for Counselors: LPCs, LCPCs, and marriage and family therapists can earn continuing education credits through this Chicago facility's small group classes.
+- Continuing Education for Counselors LPCs, LCPCs, and marriage and family therapists can earn continuing education credits through this Chicago facility's small group classes.
 Courses emphasize practical skill development.

-Resources for Counselors
+Resources and Organizations for Counselors in Illinois

-- Counselors for Social Justice: This offshoot of the ACA is dedicated to enacting positive change through social justice endeavors.
+- Counselors for Social Justice This offshoot of the ACA is dedicated to enacting positive change through social justice endeavors.
 Professional development materials help counselors promote social justice in their practices.

-- National Institute of Mental Health: A branch of the National Institute of Health, NIMH is a federally funded research organization.
+- National Institute of Mental Health A branch of the National Institute of Health, NIMH is a federally funded research organization.
 Visitors to the NIMH website may access expert summaries of mental health disorders and numerous special-interest topics, along with statistical information and the results of clinical trials.

-- Substance Abuse and Mental Health Services Administration: This federal agency seeks to address behavioral disorders and addiction through public health initiatives.
+- Substance Abuse and Mental Health Services Administration This federal agency seeks to address behavioral disorders and addiction through public health initiatives.
 Counselors can research mental healthcare topics, explore client referral resources, and apply for research grants.

-- Chi Sigma Iota: Often found on college campuses, Chi Sigma Iota is a professional society consisting of students, practicing mental health counselors, and counseling educators.
+- Chi Sigma Iota Often found on college campuses, Chi Sigma Iota is a professional society consisting of students, practicing mental health counselors, and counseling educators.
 Student members receive access to career planning resources and leadership development opportunities.

-- Illinois Counseling Association: Focused largely on professional development, the Illinois Counseling Association offers seminars and workshops on industry topics, most of which confer continuing education credits.
+- Illinois Counseling Association Focused largely on professional development, the Illinois Counseling Association offers seminars and workshops on industry topics, most of which confer continuing education credits.
 Members may attend an annual conference and local meetings, or explore opportunities through the association's job board.